cloudcodger/showcase/README.md

 # Assumptions / Prerequisites

-Most Ansible playbooks require one or more of the roles in the collections listed in `requirements.yml` which must be installed.
+Most Ansible playbooks require one or more of the roles in the collections listed in `requirements.yml` which must be installed on the Ansible control host.

 ```bash
 ansible-galaxy collection install -r requirements.yml